“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

-New Elevator Ribbon Cutting Ceremony at Scott-Webb Memorial Hospital.
+New Elevator Ribbon Cutting Ceremony at Scott-Webb Memorial Hospital in 1960.

 (L-R): Dr. Smith | Dr. Robert Dodds | Meredith (Knowles) Randlett | John Plummer | Edgar Woodman